pallets-eco/flask-classful/README.rst

 single route, but yet routing is obviously taking place.
 "Is this voodoo?" you ask?

 Not at all.
-Flask-Classy will automatically create routes for any method in a FlaskView that doesn't begin with an underscore character.
+Flask-Classful will automatically create routes for any method in a FlaskView that doesn't begin with an underscore character.
 You can still define your own routes of course, and we'll look at that next.